“What is that weird looking green ball?” you may be asking yourself. Let me introduce you to the Magnet Ball.

 Are there any other places that I can use the Magnet Ball besides my washing machine?

-The Magnet Ball can also be used dishwashers (on the top shelf), toilet tanks (to reduce hard water build up in your toilet bowl), and I have even heard of some people who use them in their tub while drawing a bath!
+The Magnet Ball can also be used dishwashers (on the bottom shelf), toilet tanks (to reduce hard water build up in your toilet bowl), and I have even heard of some people who use them in their tub while drawing a bath!

 Do I need to clean my Magnet Ball?